Hamshithashri/PROMPT-ENGINEERING/README.md

 4. Generative AI impact of scaling in LLMs.
 ________________________________________
 # Output
-1. Foundational Concepts of Generative AI
+#1.
+Foundational Concepts of Generative AI

 Generative AI refers to a branch of artificial intelligence that creates new data, such as text, images, audio, or video, rather than just analyzing existing data.
 Unlike traditional AI models that classify or predict, Generative AI models learn patterns from training data and generate new outputs that resemble the data distribution.
-Key Concepts:
+##Key Concepts:
 Data-driven creativity – Generative AI mimics human-like creativity.
 Learning distributions – Models learn probability distributions of training data.
 Examples – ChatGPT (text), DALL·E (images), Jukebox (music).

-2. Generative AI Architectures (Focus: Transformers)
+#2.
+Generative AI Architectures (Focus: Transformers)

 Generative AI relies on specific model architectures that enable creation of content.

 GANs (Generative Adversarial Networks) → Generator & Discriminator compete to produce realistic outputs.

 VAEs (Variational Autoencoders) → Learn latent representations for generating new samples.

 Diffusion Models → Gradually remove noise to generate realistic data.

 Transformers (Most important in LLMs):
 Introduced in the paper “Attention is All You Need” (2017).
 Based on the concept of self-attention, which allows the model to understand relationships between words in a sequence regardless of their distance.

-Advantages:
+##Advantages:
 Handles long-range dependencies.
 Enables parallel training.
 Scales efficiently for very large datasets.
 Examples: GPT (OpenAI), BERT (Google), LLaMA (Meta), PaLM (Google).

-3. Applications of Generative AI
+#3.
+Applications of Generative AI

 Generative AI is widely applied across industries:
 Natural Language Processing: Chatbots, summarization, translation.